 Although a significant proportion of internships are unpaid—more than 40% at for-profit companies, as of 2017—many organizations are recognizing the benefits of having educated and professional students fill their temporary hiring needs through paid internships.

-Although there are still a large number of unpaid internships (especially in the not-for-profit sector), many organizations are recognizing the true value of having highly educated, and professional students fill their temporary hiring needs.
-Another benefit is that companies get to try out these “temporary employees” for a brief period with no commitment; but if they turn out to be motivated star players within the organization, they have the chance to offer them full-time employment once their “trial” period is completed.
+One of the benefits of internship programs is that companies and nonprofits get to try out these temporary employees for a brief period with no commitment.
+If an intern turns out to be a motivated star player within the organization, the company has the chance to offer them full-time employment once the trial period is completed.

-Having interns come in for brief periods of time offers employers huge benefits in meeting their future hiring needs.
+Having interns come in for brief periods of time offers employers help in meeting their future hiring needs.
 Employers not only learn the interns’ aptitudes and abilities but are assured that the intern knows what they are getting into since they’ve become familiar with both the work involved and the business environment.
-It ultimately means higher employee retention in new employees and less employee turnover for employers.
+All of that ultimately means higher retention for new employees and lower employee turnover for employers.

 The Future of Paid Internships

 If internships continue to become more of an integral part of the employee hiring process, we should see an ongoing rise in the percentage of internships that are paid.

 However, in January 2018, the U.S. Department of Labor introduced new guidelines for when interns must be compensated that should make it easier for companies to justify not paying them.
 A previous criterion that stated an intern should be paid for any activity that resulted in an "immediate benefit" to the company was eliminated.
 The updated guidelines sprung from a 2015 Court of Appeals ruling in New York that found the previous criteria were too rigid.